• Skip to primary navigation

 For a nice, soft, and fluffy bread, it is important to knead the dough enough.
 When the dough is not kneaded enough, either using a stand mixer or by hand, the dough will lack strength.
 When you make bread using this dough, chances are it will turn out chewy and quite dense in texture.

 As the yeast grows, it produces gas and carbon dioxide.
-Depending upon how much gas is produced in the dough, the bread will turn out light and soft.
+Depending on how much gas is produced in the dough, the bread will turn out light and soft.

 I know when it comes to bread, It is not easy to tell if it is baked right or not, especially when you can’t see what’s inside it.
 Well, here are some of the ways, that I find helpful to get a perfect loaf of bread.